isomerpages/moh-vaccinegov/pages/faq.md

 								These would be doses that were previously referred to as the primary vaccination series and the first booster.<br><br>
 								The following persons who have achieved minimum protection should receive an additional booster dose between five months to one year from their last vaccine dose to keep up-to-date with their COVID-19 vaccination:<br>
-									<span>• Persons aged 18 years and above</span><br>
+									<span>• Persons aged 12 years and above</span><br>
 								<span>• Persons who live in aged care facilities</span><br>
 								<span>• Persons who are medically vulnerable and at higher risk of severe disease</span><br><br>
 								The updated bivalent vaccine is recommended for this.
 A person is considered up-to-date with their COVID-19 vaccination if they have received at least the minimum protection and their last vaccine dose was received within the past one year.<br><br>
-								*To achieve minimum protection, persons who had received the first dose of the mRNA or Novavax/Nuvaxovid vaccines, but are medically ineligible to continue with the vaccines, should receive 3 doses of the Sinovac-CoronaVac vaccine
+								*To achieve minimum protection, persons who had received the first dose of the mRNA or Novavax/Nuvaxovid vaccines, but are medically ineligible to continue with the vaccines, should receive 3 doses of the Sinovac-CoronaVac vaccine.
 							</p>
 						</div>
 					</div>